ryle-e/ryle-radio-docs/ryle-radio-docs/General/FMOD and Ryle Radio.md

 We load the selected AudioClip into FMOD, then over time stream chunks into a buffer that we play through Unity.
 The only difference you'll notice is that your game starts up faster :)

 ## When should I use it?
 If you're using large audio files, e.g: songs, ambience, it could be worthwhile using this integration in order to reduce load times.
-You may be able to get by without it by using
+You may be able to get by without it by using [`AudioClip.loadInBackground`]